 The appointing authority shall fill a vacancy or new position in a class by selection from the candidates on the eligibility list.
-The appointing authority may, at his/her discretion, appoint or refuse to appoint from any eligibility list when the list contains an insufficient candidate pool to conduct a meaningful and competitive recruitmentless than three names.
+The appointing authority may, at his/her discretion, appoint or refuse to appoint from any eligibility list when the list contains an insufficient candidate pool to conduct a meaningful and competitive recruitment.
 In such cases, and in accordance with Section 9.2, the hiring authority may request the Human Resources Director to expire the list.

-10.2 APPOINTMENT PROCEDURE
+APPOINTMENT PROCEDURE 10.2